 - Cavity Screening

 Routine dental visits allow our team to keep track of any changes in your child’s oral health.
 These visits also help us establish a relationship with you and your child so we can better understand your concerns and oral health needs.
 We recommend that parents schedule their child’s first dental visit after their first tooth emerges.

 Our team may also recommend dental sealants to cover the teeth and reduce the risk of gum disease, cavities, and tooth decay.
 Sealants are a thin coatings that can protect the teeth from bacteria, plaque, and food particles for multiple years.
 We recommend dental sealants for children from the ages of 5 to 7.

 Children are more prone to cavities, so it is important that they receive protective and preventative care.

 Primary or baby teeth are placeholders for permanent teeth and are essential to the future development and health of the smile.
 Taking care of baby teeth can also support speech development.
 You can clean your child’s mouth even before their first tooth emerges.

 Clean their gums with a wet washcloth to wipe off food particles from the gums.
 Cleaning the gums removes harmful bacteria that can lead to gum disease and eventual tooth decay.
 When your child’s first tooth does emerge, use an infant toothbrush to gently brush their teeth.

 Adult Dental Treatments

 Our cosmetic and restorative treatments benefit more mature patients.
-Dental implants, dental bridges, dentures, veneers, crowns, and bonding are some of the most common treatments that help patients revitalize their smiles.
-Single dental implants, as well as implant-secured dentures and dental bridges, restore one or more missing teeth.
+Dental bridges, dentures, veneers, crowns, and bonding are some of the most common treatments that help patients revitalize their smiles.
+Cosmetic dentures and bridges can be used to restore one or more missing teeth.